Rotation Housing Policy

 - Host housing that has been obtained for the participant by the regional AHEC office will be prepaid to the landlord by the regional AHEC office.
 Hosts will receive between $10 and $15 per night up to 112 nights.
 Student safety is a major concern.
 Background checks will be conducted for all adults eighteen (18+) or older who preside in the Regional AHEC Host Home during any time of the students stay.
 Hosts must agree to a background check before hosting students.
 Host Homes are all non-smoking environments.
 No student family members or pets are allowed.
 Attempts are being made to secure housing for married students and their families, currently there is no housing available for spouses and family.
 If you know of any possible options, please contact the Colorado AHEC Program office.

 - Student-found housing

 Students may choose to find their own housing.
-For those students who obtain their own housing, a maximum of $10/day will be reimbursed up to a maximum of 112 days ($1,120) upon presentation of a properly completed Official Colorado AHEC Program Rent Receipt.
+For those students who obtain their own housing, housing reimbursement to all University of Colorado Anschutz Medical Campus program students ranges from $10 to $15 per night, based on regional costs, up to a maximum of 112 days ($1,120 to $1,500) upon presentation of a properly completed Official Colorado AHEC Program Rent Receipt.
 This reimbursement will occur at the end of the rotation and will be made using the University of Colorado - PSC Non-Employee Reimbursement form.
 The student who arranges for housing is responsible for any payments made to the landlord.
 No reimbursement will be made for students who reside with immediate relatives (parents).
 No advance of funds can be made to students to pay for housing.
 Student family members and pets may be allowed.
 No background checks will be completed for Student Found Housing.
 Students are still required to register on the Colorado AHEC Program Student Rotation website and enter their rotations.
 When entering their rotation information, students will be required to enter their Student Found Housing information to be eligible for reimbursement.

 - Housing Reminders